g-dury/xtest/README.md

 I have decided to dockerize the application, docker has many advantage such as portability and scalability.
 What is more I will use `kubernetes` for the cloud as it is the best orchestration tool for docker containers at the moment.

-### CI/CD

-CI/CD is not part of the scope of this exercise.

 ### Cloud Platform

 Lately `GCP` is my go too platform for kubernetes.
 As I have been working with docker/kubernetes for the past 4 years, the provisioning of a GKE cluster is much faster on Google (5 min) than in AWS with EKS (at least 20 minutes).
 However AWS has a lot of tools and resources that Google does not have yet.